clearlinux/clear-linux-documentation/source/clear-linux/tutorials/greengrass.rst

 c.
 Cloud Storage using AWS S3 Bucket:

-   This option enables uploading and storing processed frames (in JPEG format) in an AWS S3 bucket when ‘enable_s3_jpeg_output’ variable is set to True.
-The users need to set up and specify the S3 bucket name in the Greengrass samples to store the JPEG images.
+   When the ‘enable_s3_jpeg_output’ variable is set to True, it enables uploading and storing processed frames (in JPEG format) in an AWS S3 bucket.
+The users need to set up and specify the S3 bucket name in the
+   Greengrass samples to store the JPEG images.
 The images are named using the timestamp and uploaded to S3.

 d.
 Local Storage:

-   This option enables storing processed frames (in JPEG format) on the edge device when ‘enable_s3_jpeg_output’ variable is set to True.
+   When the ‘enable_s3_jpeg_output’ variable is set to True, it enables storing processed frames (in JPEG format) on the edge device.
 The images are named using the timestamp and stored in a directory specified by ‘PARAM_OUTPUT_DIRECTORY’.